Complete Guide to Progress Notes in Disability & Aged Care

 As well as being used in home care, progress notes may be used in community care, group programs, sheltered accommodation, and nursing homes.

-Progress notes act as proof of service delivery.
+1. Progress notes act as proof of service delivery

 Progress notes become part of a patient’s permanent legal record.
-Progress notes may be used in legal proceedings, audits and investigations.
-They also provide a paper trail in case of conflict or difficult situations.
+They may be used in legal proceedings, audits and investigations.
+They also provide a paper trail in case of conflict or incidents, which brings us to our next point.

 Reportable incidents and allegations include: